St. Bartholomew's Day massacre

 The massacre marked a turning point in the French Wars of Religion.
 The Huguenot political movement was crippled by the loss of many of its prominent aristocratic leaders, and many rank-and-file members subsequently converted.
-Those who remained became increasingly radicalized.
-Though by no means unique, the blood-letting "was the worst of the century's religious massacres".
+Those who remained became increasingly radicalised.
+Though by no means unique, the bloodletting "was the worst of the century's religious massacres".
 Throughout Europe, it "printed on Protestant minds the indelible conviction that Catholicism was a bloody and treacherous religion".

 Background

 The Massacre of Saint Bartholomew's Day was the culmination of a series of events: